Generic Name: sevoflurane

 Sevoflurane is metabolized by cytochrome P450 2E1, to hexafluoroisopropanol (HFIP) with release of inorganic fluoride and CO2.
 Once formed HFIP is rapidly conjugated with glucuronic acid and eliminated as a urinary metabolite.
 No other metabolic pathways for sevoflurane have been identified.
 In vivo metabolism studies suggest that approximately 5% of the sevoflurane dose may be metabolized.

 Cytochrome P450 2E1 is the principal isoform identified for sevoflurane metabolism and this may be induced by chronic exposure to isoniazid and ethanol.
 This is similar to the metabolism of isoflurane and enflurane and is distinct from that of methoxyflurane, which is metabolized via a variety of cytochrome P450 isoforms.
 The metabolism of sevoflurane is not inducible by barbiturates.
-As shown in Figure 5, inorganic fluoride concentrations peak within 2 hours of the end of sevoflurane anesthesia and return to baseline concentrations within 48 hours post-anesthesia in the majority of cases (67%).
+As shown in Figure 5, inorganic fluoride concentrations peak within 2 hours of the end of sevoflurane anesthesia and return to baseline concentration within 48 hours post-anesthesia in the majority of cases (67%).
 The rapid and extensive pulmonary elimination of sevoflurane minimizes the amount of anesthetic available for metabolism.

 Up to 3.5% of the sevoflurane dose appears in the urine as inorganic fluoride.
 Studies on fluoride indicate that up to 50% of fluoride clearance is nonrenal (via fluoride being taken up into bone).